jamesarosen/ruby_interfaces/_posts/2010-07-17-consider-exceptions.md

 categories: best-practices
 ---

 If implementations use custom exceptions (e.g. [`TwitterError`](http://github.com/jnunemaker/twitter/tree/HEAD/lib/twitter.rb)), consider offering an interface version so clients have an easier time writing `rescue` phrases.

+## Option 1: Mixins

-The most extensible way is to declare one or more exception modules in your interface and then mix them into the implementation exception classes when you load them.
+Declare one or more exception modules in your interface and then mix them into the implementation exception classes when you load them.
 For example:

     # in your interface library:
     module MyInterface